catmaid/circuitmap/README.md

    Should it be hidden due to limited screen space, it is also possible to use the *Open Widget* dialog by using the first icon button in the top toolbar:
-   ![Open Widget icon](sphinx-doc/source/_static/newwindow.svg), or alternatively Ctrl + Space, and searching for "Circuit Map".
-Enter or doubliclick on the result row will open a new *Circuit Map widget*.
+   ![Open Widget icon](sphinx-doc/source/_static/newwindow.svg), or alternatively <kbd>Ctrl</kbd> + <kbd>Space</kbd>, and searching for "Circuit
+   Map".
+Enter or double-click on the result row will open a new *Circuit Map widget*.

 Circuit Map can operate in two modes: it can fetch a) all synapses for the currently selected skeleton and b) fetch a segmentation based skeleton for a given location along with the synapses linked to it.
-For both modes, existing synapses are reused if they are available.
+For both modes, existing synapses in the target project are used if they are available and match the automatically generated synapse.

 Additionally, both modes allow to also fetch the respective partner fragments for each synapse that is available from the segmentation data.
 Both modes are described in more detail below.

 ### Fetching synapses for the active skeleton.